auscay/event-ticket-booking-system/README.md

 ## Usage

-Checck the API documentation for detailed information on available endpoints and their usage.
+Check the API documentation for detailed information on available endpoints and their usage [here](https://https://documenter.getpostman.com/view/28440801/2sAXxQcWg2).

 ## API Endpoints